 The most common way to obtain tickets is by entering the official Wimbledon ballot.
 If your ballot is chosen, you are offered the opportunity to purchase tickets for a particular court on a named day.
 Every day, there are also returned tickets issued for sale (48 hours before the day’s play begins) via the Ticketmaster website.
 In addition, a limited number of tickets are sold on each day to those in the queue at the Gate 3 turnstiles; one ticket per person, all payments must be in cash.
 You can also buy grounds passes on the day which allow access to unreserved seating and standing room on courts 3 – 19.

-Just to give you an unofficial idea of the odds for the ballot, my husband and I have entered the Wimbledon ballot six years out of a seven.
+Just to give you an unofficial idea of the odds for the ballot, my husband and I have entered the Wimbledon ballot eight years out of ten.
 We were chosen to buy tickets on four occasions.
-You can find out more on the Wimbledon website, but you can generally apply for a ballot in August of the previous year and letters go out with offers to purchase tickets from February of the year of the championships.
+You can find out more on the Wimbledon website.
+You can generally apply for a ballot in August for the following year.
+Letters go out with offers to purchase tickets from February of the year of the championships.
 If you don’t receive a letter, it means your ballot was unsuccessful.

 The Wimbledon grounds open at 10.30am each day.
-While everyone waits for the tennis to begin at 1.00pm bands play, restaurants and bars offer meals, drinks and snacks, and folks wander round just seeing and being seen.
+While everyone waits for the tennis to begin at 1.00pm bands play, restaurants and bars offer meals, drinks and snacks.
+People wander round soaking up the atmosphere and enjoying the lovely surroundings.

 Eating and Drinking at Wimbledon